pyconau/2020-website/data/Track/education.md

 This was started a few years ago, as shorter pitches presented by students.
 It doesn't have to be in the classroom, it can be a personal project.

-If you want to submit to the Student Showcase, **details for this seperate submission process will be made available soon**.
+If you want to submit to the Student Showcase, you can submit here: [https://forms.gle/F6JhtbFoZhVBzvz16](https://forms.gle/F6JhtbFoZhVBzvz16)